microsoft/Windows-AppConsult-XAMLIslandsLab/Manual/README.md

 </Project>
 ```

 By default, with the new project format, all the files in the folder are considered part of the solution.
-As such, we don't have any more to specify each single file included in the project, like it was with the old .csproj file.
+As such, we don't have any more to specify each single file included in the project, like we had to do the old .csproj file.
 We need to specify only the ones for which we need to define a custom build action or that we want to exclude.
 It is now safe to save file by pressing **CTRL+S**.

 ### Task 3 - Perform the migration - Actions in the project